SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 #### How much will I pay for Prophecy Copilot?

-Copilot features are included with Prophecy’s Low-Code Spark and Low-Code SQL offerings.
+Copilot features are included with Prophecy’s Spark and SQL offerings.
 There would be an additional cost if you chose to use a private subscription Large Language Model (LLM) service.
 In this case, the cost depends on (1) the number of [word tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) sent to the LLM provider, (2) the size of the Datasets, and (3) the number of iterations Prophecy sends requests to the LLM provider.

 #### Can I use Data Copilot on my Private SaaS or On-Premise installation of Prophecy?